 The money goes from your pay to the Inland Revenue Department, which makes sure it goes to the scheme you’ve chosen, or the scheme you’ve been assigned to through the default system.

 The money is then invested on your behalf by the fund manager.
 As a KiwiSaver member, it’s you who gets your share of the profits made on the investments, not the government.

 This is a common misunderstanding about KiwiSaver – people don’t realise you can pick who invests your money for you.

-When you first join KiwiSaver, you’ll be automatically put into one of nine default providers by the Inland Revenue Department (IRD) (or your employer's preferred provider) and your money will be invested into that provider’s default fund, which is usually a less risky ‘conservative’ fund.
+When you first join KiwiSaver, you’ll be automatically put into one of six default schemes by the Inland Revenue Department (IRD) (or your employer's preferred provider) and your money will be invested into that provider’s default fund, which is usually a balanced fund.

 But at JUNO, we encourage you to do a bit of research and find the KiwiSaver provider right for you, so your money is invested to suit your life stage and how comfortable you are with risk.

 If you want to change providers, just contact the one you want to join.